-Because of the real-time processing nature of the Metaverse workloads, it is challenging to compare Metaverse device systems running real-time MMMT using traditional metrics of using latency and energy.
+Because of the real-time processing nature of the metaverse workloads, it is challenging to compare metaverse device systems running real-time MTMM using traditional metrics of using latency and energy.
 The latency measures the end-to-end execution time of each inference, which can be used to check if each model's deadlines are satisfied.
-However, achieving less latency than the deadlines does not offer benefits, making latency not an absolute minimization goal, unlike other ML systems targeting non-real-time MMMT workloads.
+However, achieving less latency than the deadlines does not offer benefits, making latency not an absolute minimization goal, unlike other ML systems targeting non-real-time MTMM workloads.
 In addition, we can adjust energy to meet the deadlines or optimize using the slack to the deadline (e.g., DVFS), which also makes energy a knob, not an absolute minimization target.

-Therefore, we explore a new metric for \bench that considers all the unique aspects of real-time MMMT workloads we discussed: (1) the task-specific deadlines based on usage scenarios, (2) end-to-end latency (i.e., how much latency does an ML system needs beyond the deadline?), (3) overall energy consumption, and (4) the quality of experience delivered.
+Therefore, we explore a set of new metrics for \bench that considers all the unique aspects of real-time MTMM workloads we discussed: (1) the task-specific deadlines based on usage scenarios, (2) end-to-end latency (i.e., how much latency does an ML system need beyond the deadline?), (3) overall energy consumption, and (4) the quality of experience delivered.